allenlin90/programmingLearning/javascriptLearning/modernReactWithRedux/README.md

 ## The Connect Function
 1. After we set up the `Provider`, child components in the `App` component can now use `Connect` component to communicate the `Provider` and manipulate data from `state`.
 1. We create `SongList` component for the app as a class-based component.
 Note that we can use destructuring assignment to create a variable.
 1. To use `Connect`, we import `react-redux` library and use the method before exporting the component.
 Note that we use 2 sets of parenthesis to call the `connect` function.
-This is using the feature fo closure and the first layer of the function is return a function.
+This is using the feature fo closure and the first layer of the function returns a function.
     ```js
     // src/component/SongList.js
     import React, { Component } from 'react';